clips/Self-study-guide/README.md

 ## General Resources
 ### Deeplearning.ai
 [Deeplearning.ai](https://www.deeplearning.ai/) is a useful learning platform that offers a wide variety of courses related to machine, deep learning, and specializations in those fields.
 They offer [short](https://www.deeplearning.ai/courses/?courses_date_desc%5BrefinementList%5D%5Bcourse_type%5D%5B0%5D=Short%20Courses) and [long](https://www.deeplearning.ai/courses/?courses_date_desc%5BrefinementList%5D%5Bcourse_type%5D%5B0%5D=Courses) courses.
+You can filter by course length and difficulty.
 Browse through these courses and see which ones could be useful for your thesis!

 Deeplearning.ai also offers a newsletter (The Batch) that keeps you up to date with recent DL advancements.